myAvatar-Development-Community/document-creating-a-custom-web-service/Creating a custom web service/Creating a custom myAvatar web service from scratch.md

 <!-- 220503.110300 -->

-# Creating a custom myAvatar web service from scratch
+# Creating a custom myAvatar™ web service from scratch

 >Last updated: May 3, 2022 by <a href="https://github.com/APrettyCoolProgram">Chris Banwarth</a>